Addiction psychology: History

-The word addiction has been traced to the 17th century.
-The consumption of addictive substances, such as alcohol, opioids, cocaine, and cannabis, has been traced back to ancient history of Syria, China, and South America.
-During this time period, addiction was defined as being compelled to act out any number of bad habits.
-Persons abusing narcotics were called opium and morphine "eaters", and the term drunkard referred to abusers of alcohol.
-Medical textbooks categorized these "bad habits" as dipsomania or alcoholism However, it wasn't until the 19th century when the diagnosis of addiction was first printed in medical literature.
-In the 1880s, Sigmund Freud and William Halsted began experimenting with users of cocaine.
-Freud in particular was convinced that cocaine could be the answer to many mental and physical problems and published a paper "On Coca" about its benefits.
-Being unaware of the drug's powerful addictive qualities, Freud began to commend it as a means to overcome morphine addictions.
-Over time, Freud and Halsted inadvertently became guinea pigs in their own research and, as a result, their contributions to psychology and medicine changed the world.
+The word addiction is dated to the 17th century.
+The consumption of addictive substances, such as alcohol, opioids and cocaine, is reportedly traceable to ancient Syria, China and South America.
+Some of those abusing narcotics were called opium and morphine "eaters", while the term drunkard referred to alcohol abusers.
+Particularly, medical textbooks categorized such "bad habits" as dipsomania or alcoholism.

+However, it wasn't until the 19th century when addiction diagnoses were first printed in medical literature.
+In the 1880s, Sigmund Freud and William Halsted began conducting experiments on cocaine users.
+Freud was convinced that cocaine could be the answer to many mental and physical problems.
+He published the paper On Coca concerning its benefits.

+Being unaware of the drug's powerful addictive qualities, Freud began to recommend it as a means to overcome morphine addictions.
+Over time, Freud and Halsted inadvertently became guinea pigs in their own research.
+As a result, their contributions to psychology and medicine changed the world.
 Freud publicly endorsed cocaine and its uses, theorizing that cocaine could be used as an anesthetic.
 This idea was later tested and found to be true.
 However, most of his other claims about cocaine turned out to be false and his advocacy for cocaine severely hurt his career.

 Cocaine took possession over Freud's life while he was working in Austria's Vienna General Hospital and found that the drug relieved his migraine.
 When the effect of cocaine decreased, the amount of cocaine Freud consumed increased.
 With information about the pain suppressing properties of cocaine, physicians began prescribing cocaine to their patients who required pain relief.

 Unaware of Freud and Halsted's experiments with cocaine, American Physician W.H.
 Bentley was conducting his own similar experiments.
 The Index Medicus published his article describing how he successfully treated patients with cocaine who were addicted to opium and alcohol.
 In the late 1800s, the use of cocaine as a recreational drug spread like a worldwide epidemic.
 It wasn't long until it was realized that cocaine was far more addictive than previously realized and how many deaths were being caused because of cocaine overdose.

 As cocaine continued to spread, physicians began looking for ways to treat patients with opium, cocaine, and alcohol addictions.
 Physicians debated the existence of the label "addictive personality," but believed the qualities Freud possessed (bold risk taking, emotional scar tissue, and psychic turmoil) were of those that fostered the "addictive personality".